 Type 2 - Transactions involving the provision of consulting, legal, accounting or financial advisory services to the Company that could compromise a director's independence.

-• Type 3 - Transactions in which a director or officer has a direct or indirect personal interest, that creates a conflict of interest for the director or officer or would otherwise potentially require disclosure under Item 404 of Regulation S-K.
+Type 3 - Transactions in which a director or officer has a direct or indirect personal interest or that creates a conflict of interest for the director or officer.

 Type 1 Review Procedures